Kelly Carlin: Career

 Carlin has regularly performed her one-person show A Carlin Home Companion (a play on A Prairie Home Companion by Garrison Keillor), detailing her experiences growing up with her famous father.
 She was also a producer for the second season of The Green Room with Paul Provenza in 2011, and for a time hosted The Kelly Carlin Show on Sirius XM Radio's Raw Dog Comedy, and Waking From The American Dream on SModcast Internet Radio.
 Her book, A Carlin Home Companion: Growing Up With George was published in 2015.
-In 2022, a 4 hour documentary she had a part in creating and starring in, George Carlin's American Dream was released on HBO Max.
+In 2022, a 4-hour documentary she had a part in creating and starring in, George Carlin's American Dream was released on HBO Max.
 It was directed by Judd Apatow and Michael Bonfiglio.
-In May of 2022, Kelly Carlin and Judd Apatow were interviewed on MSNBC to discuss the project.
+In May 2022, Kelly Carlin and Judd Apatow were interviewed on MSNBC to discuss the project.

+In 2024, following the release of an unauthorized comedy special called I'm Glad I'm Dead that featured an audio deepfake of her father's voice reading a purportedly AI-generated script, Carlin tweeted, "My dad spent a lifetime perfecting his craft from his very human life, brain and imagination.
+No machine will ever replace his genius.
+These AI generated products are clever attempts at trying to recreate a mind that will never exist again.
+Let's let the artist's work speak for itself. [...]
+Here's an idea, how about we give some actual living human comedians a listen to?
+But if you want to listen to the genuine George Carlin, he has 14 specials that you can find anywhere."
+Carlin issued a lawsuit against the video's creators, in response to which a spokesperson for one of the team behind it said that the script had been written by a human author, Chad Kultgen, rather than an AI.